 v.
-For criterion 6 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system (Routefinder).
-Where there is equal distance then lots will be drawn, supervised by an independent officer.
+For criterion 5 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system (Routefinder).